7 beautiful Italian destinations for an autumn holiday

 Prices will be much more affordable, too.
 While many focus on these picturesque seaside villages themselves, you may not realise that these sea cliffs are backed by forests and mountains, including the Valle delle Ferriere, a nature reserve.
 This means that you can head up into these hills to see the changing leaves and enjoy some beautiful autumn hikes.

 Piedmont is famous for food and wine, so why not get an early start on that winter bod?
 The area is known for its white truffle hunting season from September to January.
 You can actually head out in the forest (a gorgeous plethora of autumn-hued trees) to forage for them, or simply enjoy these seasonal delights at restaurants.
-Serious truffle enthusiasts (or simply hungry travellers) should plan to stop at the 90th edition of the Truffle Festival in Alba, a town famous for the rare funghi from 10 October to 8 December 2020.
+Serious truffle enthusiasts (or simply hungry travellers) should plan to stop at the Truffle Festival (9 October to 5 December 2021) in Alba, a town famous for the rare funghi.

 Also known as the Dolomites, the Italian Alps are located in the northern Trentino-South Tyrol region of Italy.
 The area, which borders Switzerland, is known for skiing — and you may actually be able to at the end of November when a few of the ski lifts open for the season.
 If you head over earlier, seeing these famed mountains swathed in autumn colours is just as breathtaking as seeing them covered in snow.